jurgen178/BitBlog/README.md

 ### Prerequisites
 - PHP 8.0 or higher (tested with PHP 8.4)
-- Web server with PHP support (Apache, Nginx, or PHP built-in server)
+- Web server with PHP support

 ### Installation